-Purpose of Summer Camp

-PURPOSE OF CAMP INTRODUCTION

-Say: Hello and welcome to Purpose of Camp.
-For the next 15 minutes we will be discussing why we do summer camp.

-Baden Powell, the founder of Scouting said, "We are not a club or a Sunday School Class, but a school of the woods."
+12 minutes PURPOSE OF CAMP INTRODUCTION FACILITATOR Purpose of Summer Camp Say: Hello and welcome to Purpose of Camp.
+For the next 15 minutes we will be discussing why we do summer camp. <image/> <image/> <image/> <image/> <image/> <image/> <image/> Baden Powell, the founder of Scouting said, "We are not a club or a Sunday School Class, but a school of the woods."
 He also said that "Camp is what the [youth] looks forward to in Scouting and is the Scoutmaster's great opportunity.
 Note: the original quote said "boy" but was changed to youth to fit today's BSA.
 Ask: What do you think Baden Powell meant by these words?
-(Seek response but aim for the following):

-- Learning is meant to take place in Scouting through the outdoor programs. - Scouts want to go to camp and want to be in the outdoors. - The opportunity to teach is best used in the outdoor program.
+(Seek response but aim for the following): The BSA program is best delivered in the outdoors.
+Learning is meant to take place in Scouting through the outdoor programs.
+Scouts want to go to camp and want to be in the outdoors. materia - H • The opportunity to teach is best used in the outdoor program. <text></text> Ask: Why is summer camp an important element of the unit program?
+(Seek response but aim for the following): Outdoor experience is a part of every unit program offering.
+Advancement opportunities that do not happen in the unit meeting or are best served through the outdoor programs.
+Develop the unit morale and camaraderie.
+Others?

-Slide has animation for each point with subpoints to appear when clicked

-Ask: Why is summer camp an important element of the unit program?
-(Seek response but aim for the following):

-- Outdoor experience is a part of every unit program offering. - Advancement opportunities that do not happen in the unit meeting or are best served through the outdoor programs. - Develop the unit morale and camaraderie. - Others?

 Ask: What do you see as the unique lessons learned in camp that cannot be learned elsewhere?
 What do we mean when we say we want Scouts to "smell the woodsmoke"?
-(Seek response but aim for the following):

-- Social skill development
+(Seek response but aim for the following): Social skill development Leadership Communication Participation Self-respect and character building Resourcefulness Resilience Community living and service skills Caring Fairness Citizenship Trustworthiness

-- Leadership

-- Communication

-- Participation

-- Self-respect and character building

-- Responsibility

-- Resourcefulness

-- o Resilience

-- · Community living and service skills

-- Caring

-- Fairness

-- Citizenship

-- Trustworthiness

-Do: Show the video "The Benefits of Camp" from the ACA https://youtu.be/wlStTXktNbs (3:12)

-Say: The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

-The aims of Scouting are Character Development, Citizenship Training, Fitness, and Leadership

-Ask: How do the skills learned at camp fit with the mission and aims of the BSA?
-(Seek response but aim for the following):

-- Camp provides an avenue for all the aims. - By allowing youth to work through issues at camp we help them to understand moral and ethical decisions. - As camp is a community, we help youth to learn how to be good citizens of the community of camp. - By developing programs with a purpose, we allow youth to practice leadership through many camp activities. - Being outdoors and walking, running, swimming, climbing, we stress the importance of fitness. - Others?
+Do: Show the video "The Benefits of Camp" from the ACA https://youtu.be/wIStTXktNbs (3:12) Mission of the Boy Scouts of America Say: The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+Scout Oath and Law.
+And a state of the The aims of Scouting are Character Development, Citizenship Training, Fitness, and Aims of Scouting Character Development Leadership Citizenship Training Fitness - Friness - Leadership Ask: How do the skills learned at camp fit with the mission and aims of the BSA?
+(Seek response but aim for the following): Manager and the state Camp provides an avenue for all the aims.
+By allowing youth to work through issues at camp we help them to understand moral and ethical decisions. • As camp is a community, we help youth to learn how to be good citizens of the community of camp. • By developing programs with a purpose, we allow youth to practice leadership through many camp activities.
+Being outdoors and walking, running, swimming, climbing, we stress the importance of fitness. • Others?